Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1701

 There are many villages with distances in around 10 kilometers from the Hoi An town center.

-Being formed about 300 years ago, the villagers used to be fishermen who then made use of the seaweed to enrich the soil instead of using manure.
+Tra Que Village in Hoi An Vietnam was formed about 300 years ago when the villagers used to be fishermen who then made use of the seaweed to enrich the soil instead of using manure.
 Planting of around 40 herb species, the village provide freshest vegetable to Hoi An region as well as their neighborhoods.
 The farming works are still in place these days; and you could join with the hospitable hosts in land plowing, see seedling, watering in local method which looked simply but come out challenging for the first try.

 Further experiences for a full memorable day to be included like: cooking demonstration of Vietnamese crape or the sizzling cake stuffed with prawn, bean sprouts, herbs plucked from the garden.
 After lunch, you can enjoy local foot massage; walk & cycle around; take photos of the place and locals or contemplate wonderful sunset.